 Similarly, by taking $Q(q)=\psi(q)$, we obtain

-We have been unable to find this result in the literature; it appears to be new.
-For an application of this result to find a congruence relation, see \cite{BB2021c}. \end{Example} Next, we extend \eqref{squares-rec1} by writing a recurrence for the powers of the sum side of Jacobi's triple product identity. \begin{Example}[Powers of Jacobi's Triple Product identity] Let and $J_n(z)$ be defined by
+We have been unable to find this result in the literature; it appears to be new. \end{Example} Next, we extend \eqref{squares-rec1} by writing a recurrence for the powers of the summation side of Jacobi's triple product identity. \begin{Example}[Powers of Jacobi's Triple Product identity] Let and define $J_r(n,z)$ as the coefficients of

 Applying \eqref{pr-ps-recurrence} with $s=1$ we obtain

 We emphasize that $r$ need not be a positive integer in this formula. \end{Example}